Gonzaga University | 502 East Boone Avenue | Spokane, WA 99258-0102 | (800) 986.9585

-Gonzaga University has a class attendance policy (click here to read it in its entirety - See Class Attendance Policy).
+Gonzaga University has a class attendance policy.
 In short, the policy states that the maximum allowable absence is two class hours (100 minutes) for each class credit.
 Therefore, a student enrolled in a three credit class could miss up to six class hours (300 minutes).
 Be aware that the number of absences may vary depending on when your class meets.
 For example, the maximum absences for a class that meets three times a week for 50 minutes would be six classes, or 300 minutes.
 The maximum absences for a class that meets twice a week for 75 minutes would be four, or 300 minutes.
 All absences should be discussed with the professors.
 Read your syllabi and talk to your professors so you won't be caught off guard, but your best bet is to go to class!

 A hold is applied to a student's zagweb account for failure to comply with guidelines set forth by an on-campus office.
 Holds are applied by several offices for several reasons, such as fines or violations, or academic probation.
 If you have a hold on your zagweb account, you will not be able to register for courses or have a transcript printed until the hold is lifted.
 You can check your account on zagweb to see if you have a hold before you register.
 If you do have a hold, contact the office that placed it.

-Final grades are submitted usually one week after finals are taken.
-Grades are then sent to the student's permanent mailing address.
-Grades are never given to a student over the phone.
+Final grades are submitted by faculty and instructors to the Registrar's Office usually one week after finals are taken.
+Grades are available on Zagweb shortly after this for students to check.
+Grades are never mailed or given to a student over the phone.
 A student can request a transcript from the Registrar's Office either in person, on-line or in writing.
 If you need a transcript, visit the Registrar's website.
 Midterm grades are sent to the student's advisor; midterms are never sent to a mailing address.
 Students can pick up midterm grades by visiting their advisor.
 Midterm grades are not permanent grades and will never be listed on a transcript.

-If a student needs to take time off from school, for whatever reason, visit or call the Office of Academic Advising and Assistance, or AAA .
-We can help determine what course of action might be best for the situation.
+If a student needs to take time off from school, for whatever reason, visit or call the Registrar's Office (509-313-6592, College Hall 229).
+The Registrar's Office can help determine what course of action might be best for the situation.
 Withdrawing: students who need to leave mid-semester or between terms completely withdraw from the University.
 This means the student withdraws from all courses in which they are registered.
-Students should contact AAA if they need to withdraw from the University.
+Students should contact the Registrar's Office if they need to withdraw from the University.
 Leave of Absence: students withdrawing from a semester can return to GU without having to reapply if a leave of absence is filed.
 To take a leave of absence, a student must be in good academic standing (have a cumulative gpa above a 2.0, and the last term completed must be above a 2.0 as well).
-Students interested in taking a leave of absence must contact AAA.
-Students who withdraw and/or take a leave of absence must meet with AAA to begin the paperwork and learn what other offices need to be contacted.
-To read more about withdrawal and leave of absence policies, click here (Degree Requirements and Procedures).
+Students interested in taking a leave of absence must contact the Registrar's Office.
+Students who withdraw and/or take a leave of absence must meet with a professional in the Registrar's Office to begin the paperwork and learn what other offices need to be contacted.

-128 credits are needed to graduate for most majors, although some majors require more (Special Ed, Teacher cert, Engineering, Exercise Science, Nursing).
+128 credits are needed to graduate for most majors, although some majors require more (Special Ed, Teacher cert, Engineering, Human Physiology, Nursing).
 See the Undergraduate Catalogue for specific requirements.
 To graduate in four years, students should maintain at least 16 credits each semester or 32 credits a year.
 Academic advisors can assist students in selecting courses and requirements, but students are ultimately responsible for knowing their academic program and requirements.
 The Academic Advising and Assistance Office (AAA) has created an academic planning tutorial to help students map out their requirements.
 To view the tutorial, and learn more about academic planning, click here.
-Academic planning information is also delivered to students in all Pathways courses (first-semester frosh only).

 Full-time enrollment is a minimum of 12 credits and a maximum of 18 credits.